 Lone Star Blue Topaz: Beginning with the first pieces he created in 1984, Kirk found topaz to be ideal.
 Topaz is a clean, hard stone, readily available locally in Central Texas.
 With a particular cut for optical light performance, the pieces are designed to dazzle.

-Wildflower Collection favorites like the Bluebonnets were designed from scratch by Kirk and his team in 1986, these unique pieces of jewelry use diamond-cut sapphires and green garnet.
+Wildflower Collection favorites like the Bluebonnets were designed from scratch by Kirk in 1986, these unique pieces of jewelry use diamond-cut sapphires and green garnet.
 The design is unmistakably Texan, but has garnered fans across the country.
-Kirk’s mom was an early fan of the Bluebonnet jewelry as well.

 Indian Paintbrush: This sparkling collection was designed well before it became available for sale in the store.
 Kirk and his team spent many years seeking out the best source for the perfect orange-pink sapphires.
 The Indian Paintbrush designs continue to be popular gifts.